 The National Trust takes care of over 500 historic houses, including Powis Castle.
-It is one of the World’s most extensive heritage and environmental organisations.
+It is one of the world’s most extensive heritage and environmental organisations.
 In 1952 Powis Castle was bequeathed to the National Trust.
 The 8th Earl of Powis still lives on the estate.
-There are opportunities to stay on the Castle grounds; please contact us for more information.

 Touring and accommodation